AdityaDamodaran/UUHD-PPLS/README.md

 | 5.806      | 6.245             | 33.575           | 61.165           | 0.366 |
 +------------+-------------------+------------------+------------------+-------+
 ```

+## The Paper
+Damodaran A. and Rial A. (2021) Unlinkable Updatable Hiding Databases and Privacy-Preserving Loyalty Programs.
+Proceedings on Privacy Enhancing Technologies, Vol.2021 (Issue 3), pp. 95-121. https://doi.org/10.2478/popets-2021-0039

 ## License
 This project is licensed under the GPLv3 license.